 What You'll See

-The Garden will come to life with hundreds of thousands of twinkling holiday lights covering the Climatron, Kaeser Memorial Maze and other popular exhibits.
+The Garden will come to life with one million twinkling holiday lights covering the Climatron, Kaeser Memorial Maze and other popular exhibits.
 Walk through the display, then head over to Tower Grove House for a look at a Victorian Candlelight Christmas.
-There will be live music, food, shopping and outdoor fire pits to help keep the cold away.
+There will be live music, food, festive drinks (like hot chocolate), shopping, and outdoor fire pits (with s'mores) to help keep the cold away.

 More Christmas at the Garden

 Garden Glow isn't the only way to enjoy Christmas at the Missouri Botanical Garden.
-There's also the Gardenland Express Holiday Train Show.
+There's also the Gardenland Express Holiday Flower and Train Show.
 Miniature trains make their way through beautiful holiday scenes.
 Gardenland Express is open daily during the holiday season from 9 a.m. to 4 p.m.
-Admission is $5 a person.
+This show is included in the price of admission for Garden Glow.
 The train show is also open in the evenings during Garden Glow.